cortex-lab/phy/README.md

 ### Upgrading from phy 1 to phy 2

-* Do not install phy 1 and phy 2 in the same conda environment.
+* Do not install phy 1 and phy 2 in the same Python environment.
 * It is recommended to delete `~/.phy/*GUI/state.json` when upgrading.